AliSultanov2000/You-look-like/README.md

 2) Writing an image processing program (in order to form a training and test sample)
 3) Choosing the optimal ML model
 4) ML model training (takes place in Google Colab environment, GPU is used)
+5) ML model pipeline formation
-5) Conclusion of the ML model in a Docker container
+6) Conclusion of the ML model in a Docker container

 The stack of technologies used: Python, Jupyter Notebook(Google Colab), Keras, OpenCV, NumPy, face_recognition